 You may not be surprised by this entry considering that most foods with such a high sugar content prove to be dangerous for people who were metal teeth aligners.
 However, cookies are actually safe to eat, as long as they are not hard.
 Soften your cookies by dipping them in milk.
-Not only are you making better decisions for you dental health this way, you are also indulging in a classic treat!
+Not only are you making better decisions for your dental health this way, you are also indulging in a classic treat!

-This may not be disappointing if you happen to be one of the many people who tend to discard the pizza crust after eating the pie.
+This may not be disappointing if you happen to be one of the many people who tend to discard the pizza crust after eating the pizza.
 Still the fact remains: pizza crust is one of the many things that can potentially damage metal teeth alignment devices.
 Pizza crust is very chewy, which can lead to bent wires and popped brackets.